FastReports/FastReport-Cloud-PHP/docs/Api/ExportsApi.md

 exportFolderAndFileGetCount($id, $search_pattern, $use_regex): \OpenAPI\Client\cloud\fastreport\model\CountVM
 ```

-Get count of files and folders what contains in a specified folder
+Count folders and files in a folder

 User with a Get Count permission can access this method.